Instructor: Prof. Amlan Biswas

 Tech support: If you have a technical issue with Canvas or Zoom, please consult UF IT Help immediately (352-392-HELP / 352-392-4357)

-Course objectives: To obtain a thorough understanding of thermal physics with detailed mathematical treatment.
-The link between microscopic and macroscopic properties will be explored.
+Course objectives: To obtain an understanding of mechanics with detailed mathematical treatment.
+The mathematical methods used in this course will also be useful in courses on electromagnetism and quantum mechanics.
 Applications to modern technology will be emphasized along with a historical perspective.

-Homework and in-class zoom quizzes: There will be nine UNGRADED homework assignments during the semester.
+Homework and in-class quizzes: There will be ten UNGRADED homework assignments during the semester.
 The homeworks will be discussed in class and the partial solutions to the homework will be made available on the course website 3 to 4 days later.
-About a week after the homework is assigned, there will be a short (25 minutes) in-class quiz based on that homework.
-There will be a total of 9 such quizzes (Q0.5 to Q8) and the minimum two scores will be dropped.
-Each quiz will be worth 6% of the course grade for a total of 42% of the course grade (only Q0 will be for practice and not for grade, Q0.5 to Q8 will be graded).
-The problems will usually be multiple choice but partial credit will be given if the calculations (uploaded as a file in the quiz) are shown to be partially correct.
-Also, if your uploaded work does not show how you arrived at the correct answer, then no points will be given even if you have selected the correct answer in the multiple choice.
+About a week after the homework is assigned, there will be a short (20 minutes) in-class quiz based on that homework.
+There will be a total of 10 such quizzes (Q1 to Q10) and the minimum two scores will be dropped.
+Each quiz will be worth 5% of the course grade for a total of 40% of the course grade.
+The problems will usually be multiple choice but partial credit will be given if the calculations shown are partially correct.
+Also, if your work for the quiz does not show how you arrived at the correct answer, then no points will be given even if you have selected the correct answer in the multiple choice.
 See course schedule for homework and quiz dates.
-You can have your own work for the corresponding homework assignment, your notes, and textbook during the quiz.
-The quizzes will usually be on Wednesdays and for uniformity the entire class on the quiz days will be online (even for the face to face section).
+You can have your own work for the corresponding homework assignment and your notes during the quiz.

-Mid-term exams: There will be THREE IN CLASS (on ZOOM) MID-TERM EXAMS of 50 minutes duration, scheduled for February 10, March 10, and March 31.
-Each of these exams will be worth 10% of the total grade.
-Hence the mid-term exams will constitute 30% of the total grade.
+Mid-term exams: There will be three in-class mid-term exams of 50 minutes duration, scheduled for September 29, October 27, and November 17.
+Each of these exams will be worth 12% of the total grade.
+Hence the mid-term exams will constitute 36% of the total grade.
 The mid-term exams will be based on the homeworks assigned in the previous weeks and the quizzes.
-The exams will be open notes and open book.
+The exams will be open notes and open homework.

-Final exam: There will be a 75 minutes, cumulative final exam on April 29 starting 10am.
+Final exam: There will be a 120 minutes, cumulative final exam on December 16 from 12:30 pm to 2:30 pm.
 Details about the exam format will be posted here.
-The final exam will be worth 12% of the total grade.
+The final exam will be worth 20% of the total grade.